-Cresci graduated form Civica Scuola di Música di Milano (1993) and Conservatorio G. Verdi di Milano (1993).
+Cresci graduated form Civica Scuola di Música di Milano (1993) and Conservatorio Giuseppe Verdi di Milano (1993).
 He earned his Master of Music degree at Rotterdams Conservatorium (1998) and later worked toward an Artist Diploma with James Campbell at Indiana University Jacob School of Music (1999).
-His principal teachers and mentors have been Maurizio Longoni, Sergio Marzorati, David Searcy, Alberto Intrieri, Lorenzo Ghielmi, Francesco Pomarico, Renato Rivolta, Emilio Pomarico, Antony Pay, Walter Boeykens, Aurèle Nicolet, Laura Kaminsky, James Campbell, David Baker.
+His principal teachers and mentors have been Maurizio Longoni, David Searcy, Alberto Intrieri, Lorenzo Ghielmi, Emilio Pomarico, Antony Pay, Walter Boeykens, Aurèle Nicolet, James Campbell, David Baker.

 Cresci gained extensive solo, chamber music and symphony orchestra experience, and subsequently became a member and/or collaborator of the Orchestra Sinfónica della RAI di Milano (1990), Divertimento Ensamble (1993-2003) European Mozart Academy (Warsaw, 1996), Orchestra of the Academy of the XX century (Aix-en-Provence, 2000), Shira International Symphony Orchestra (Jerusalem, 1997-1998), Ensamble Intercontemporain (2000), Orquesta Sinfónica de la Escuela Superior Reina Sofía de Madrid (Madrid, 2000-2004), National Youth Orchestra of the Netherlands (2003), New York City Ballet (1999), Orquesta Sinfónica de Bilbao (1999-2004).